National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   Sounds great.
   See you all in two weeks!

-At this point, the team divides up the remaining work and gets to writing.
+At this point, the team divides the remaining work and starts writing.
 After completing a draft that's almost ready to be submitted for publication, they submit their draft to the [N3C Publication Committee](publishing.md).
-After a week, they hear back from the N3C Publication Committee.
+After a week, they receive approval and submit the manuscript.

-### Sample Email from N3C Publication Committee
+::: {.callout-tip icon=false collapse="true"}

->
+## Sample Email from N3C Publication Committee

 > Title: Approved to submit MSID:383.23 | Investigator | The Impact of Drug A and Drug B on Patient with Scurvy Post-Acute COVID-19
 >
 > Dear Investigator,